wellingtoncosta/my-movies/README.md

 # my-movies

-A simple application to register and favorite movies, built using some technologies such as Java with Spring Boot, AngularJS and Android.
+A simple application to register and favorite movies, built using Java with Spring Boot, AngularJS and Android.

 ## Guides